 Results and Discussion

 Surface tension data was obtained for oxidized α-pinene particles.
 The AFM’s measurements and calculated values are presented in Table 2.
 Both“dry“ oxidized α-pinene particles and “wet“ oxidized α-pinene particles were analyzed.
-The mean surface tension of “dry“ oxidized α-pinene particles was found to be 27.5 dyn cm-1 at 23 degrees C, with a an average uncertainty of 1.1 dyn cm-1.
+The mean surface tension of “dry“ oxidized α-pinene particles was found to be 27.5 dyn cm-1 at 23 degrees C, with an average uncertainty of 1.1 dyn cm-1.
 This is similar to the surface tension of pure α-pinene as reported in the literature (Daisey and Hopke, 1993) and measured with our Wilhelmy plate.
 The mean surface tension of “wet“ oxidized α-pinene particles was found to be 44.4 dyn cm-1 at 23 degrees C, with an uncertaintyof 2.4 dyn cm-1.

+The results presented in Table 2 include a set of standards which were done for every set of measurements.
+The purpose of this standard was to allow the determination of the perimeter of the nano-needle.
+For the first set of reported measurements a check standard was also added to verify that the perimeter measurement was correct.
+This check standard is not required for each set of measurements.
+The surface tensions measured here were compared to the surface tensions of our standards measured and presented in Table 1.

-Table 3 compares the mean surface tensions of oxidized α-pinene particles measured in this study with published estimates for the surface tension of activating α-pinene particles (Engelhart et al., 2008; Huff Hartz et al., 2005; Prenni et al., 2007).
+Table 3 compares the mean surface tensions of oxidized α-pinene particles measured in this study with published estimates for the surface tension of activating, oxidized α-pinene particles (Engelhart et al., 2008; Huff Hartz et al., 2005; Prenni et al., 2007).
 Our results suggest that the surface tension of dry oxidized α-pinene particles is not very different from the surface tension of its VOC precursor.
 It is also apparent that the surface tension of oxidized α-pinene particles formed in more humid conditions had a higher surface tension than oxidized α-pinene particles formed in dry conditions.

 These results appear to be in agreement with current theory.
 It is generally believed that the surface tension of an activating oxidized α-pinene particle is slightly lower than that of pure water, at 61.7 dyn cm-1 (Engelhart et al., 2008).
 This is due to the depressive effect of organic surfactants in the droplets.
-Our results suggest that the surface tension of particles with a greater surfactant to water ratio is even lower, somewhere between the surface tension of pure water and the surface tension of the dry oxidized α-pinene.
+The results from our particle generated at the higher of two humidities suggest that the surface tension is between the surface tension of pure water and the surface tension of the dry oxidized α-pinene.
+This relationship is unlikely to be directly linear given that additive surface tensions only apply to chemicals with similar properties which water and the organics produced from the oxidation of alpha-pinene are not.
 Furthermore, the surface tension of the dry oxidized α-pinene particles was found to be similar to the surface tension of pure α-pinene.
-This may be due to their similar structures.
+This similarity in properties may be due to their similar structures.
 Now that a method suitable for the direct measurement of particle surface tension has been established, direct measurements of particles with several other moisture contents should be taken to examine the precise relationship between surface tension and moisture content in a particle.
-With minor modifications to the particle generation technique, this method can be used to experimentally measure the surface tension of activating particles.
+With modifications to the particle generation technique, this method can be used to experimentally measure the surface tension of activating particles.

 Conclusions